Marvel at the historic armour of Henry VIII, Charles I and James II.

 There are many other rare and superbly-crafted pieces made for noblemen as well as common soldiers.
 The Royal Armouries have always featured extraordinary curiosities - discover the armours of the 'Giant', the 'Dwarf' and the gift from the 'Great Mogul'.

 These intriguing objects may not be quite what they seem...

 In partnership with the Royal Armouries.

 The Line of Kings was created in the 17th century and is one of the earliest museum exhibits.
 It was installed for King Charles II by the Royal Armouries to promote the restored monarchy.

 Historic armours were displayed on life-like wooden figures, including those of Henry VIII, Charles I and later James II, in a parade of beautifully-carved horses.

 Queens and less popular monarchs were left out as they didn't play a part in this royal message to early Tower visitors.

-Over the centuries the Line of Kings has been re-arranged a number of times, but today you can enjoy a new display which combines this fascinating Tower story with these amazing royal objects and their individual histories.
+Over the centuries the Line of Kings has been re-arranged a number of times.
+Today, you can enjoy a display that combines this fascinating Tower story with amazing royal objects and their individual histories.